zettasticks/iob-soc-opencryptohw/README.md

 Versat is a tool that generates custom-made accelerators following the dataflow paradigm.
 The accelerator used in IOb-SoC-OpenCryptoHW is specified in the Versat native specification language and can be found in the file ./versatSpec.txt.
 The majority of units used are either primary or complex default Versat units.
 Other units have been customized for this project and can be found in hardware\src\units.

 Given that the IOb-Versat already explains how Versat works and there are illustrative examples in the IOb-SoC-Versat repository, this tutorial will only explain how the three crypto algorithms are implemented.
 All accelerators are described in the file ./versatSpec.txt, and the firmware is in the directory software/src.
-A software manual is delivered in the document directory.
+A software manual is delivered in the document/html build directory.

 ## SHA-256